 Food Technology enables students to build on their practical skills and knowledge of ingredients in the kitchen.
 Through cooking and eating, students discover many ways to prepare and creatively present a range of recipes.
 They are given the opportunity to design and create their own meals.
-They will learn to eat well for the future, gaining insight into social and cultural norms that surround the world of food.
-Students will have the opportunity to explore. create and taste a multitude of flavours and dishes from across the world.
-Students will develop an understanding of Australia's multicultural society and how our lives have been influenced from a culinary point of view.
-They will engage in a range of new skills within the practical setting, further developing their confidence and competence within the kitchen, as well as their ability to improve their cooking literacy and understanding.
+They will learn to eat well for the future. gaining insight into social and cultural norms that surround the world of food.
+Students will engage in a range of new skills within the practical setting, further developing their confidence and competence within the kitchen, as well as their ability to improve their cooking literacy and understanding.